 I had a client recently with 20 years of experience as a developer.
 He was applying to a more senior developer job, so his past experience was all relevant.

 When I asked him to tell me about himself, he told me about each job.
 He used five to ten sentences for each job.
-As you can imagine, the answer was over five minutes long – four minutes too long.
+As you can imagine, the answer was over five minutes – four minutes too long.

 We worked on removing details.
 For some people (like many technically oriented people) details are very important.
 These people can have a hard time removing details or being general rather than specific.